MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/tools/tools.md

 To create your own custom tooling, you can use the [Dev Tools library](https://www.nuget.org/packages/Microsoft.Xbox.Services.DevTools).

 > [!NOTE]
-> The MatchSim and XboxLiveCompute tools included in the download can only be used by managed partners, or partners enrolled in the [ID@Xbox](https://www.xbox.com/Developers/id) program.
-To learn more about the available developer programs, please refer to the [developer program overview](https://docs.microsoft.com/windows/uwp/xbox-live/developer-program-overview).
+> The MatchSim and XboxLiveCompute tools included in the download can only be used by Managed Partners, not by Creators Program developers.

 ## Global Storage